JustinLamMSFT/microsoft/microsoft-365/enterprise/office-365-e3.md

     Yes.
 If you need to upgrade, you can transition your account to a different plan.
 For example, you can upgrade from a Microsoft 365 Apps for business plan to an Office 365 Enterprise plan.

-    In most cases, you can use the Switch plans wizard in your Admin center to upgrade your plan.
-If your subscription has more than 300 users or if you used a prepaid card to purchase your plan, the Switch plans wizard is not available.
-Plans that are not eligible for the Switch plans wizard can be upgraded manually.
+    In most cases, you can use the switch plans wizard in your admin center to upgrade your plan.
+If your subscription has more than 300 users or if you used a prepaid card to purchase your plan, the switch plans wizard is not available.
+Plans that are not eligible for the switch plans wizard can be upgraded manually.
 Learn more about [upgrading Office 365 plans](http://go.microsoft.com/fwlink/p/?LinkID=402442).

     NOTE: When you upgrade your account, your domain name is transferred to your new account, whether you brought your own domain name to the Microsoft 365 account or you set up a domain name with Microsoft 365.

-- ### Can I mix and match different Office 365 plans?

-    Yes, you can mix and match Office 365 plans.
-There are some license limitations at the plan level.
-The Microsoft 365 Business Basic, Apps for business, Business Standard, and Business Premium plans have a collective limit of 300 users, while the Enterprise plans are for an unlimited number of users.
-For example, you can purchase 200 Business Premium seats, 100 Business Standard seats, and 500 Enterprise E3 seats on a single tenant.

 - ### Will my trial information be transferred to my Office 365 subscription?

     Yes.
 If you purchase an Office 365 subscription with the same number of user accounts you created by the end of your free trial, the information and configuration for these users' accounts will remain intact.
 Once your free trial expires, you won't be able to continue using Office 365 for free.
-You will have an additional 30 days to purchase Office 365 before your account information is erased.
-Once your trial account information has been erased, it cannot be retrieved.
+You will have an additional 30 days to purchase Office 365 before your account information is deleted.
+Once your trial account information has been deleted, it cannot be retrieved.

 - ### I will need extra help setting up my Office 365 subscription.
 Who can help?